You’ve Been Using the Wrong Amount of Coffee Grounds Your Whole Life! This Ground-Breaking Ratio Will Save You Hundreds.

 First off, let’s tackle a basic question: why is the amount of coffee grounds important?
 Coffee is all about balance.
 You may be rewarded with a weak, anaemic cup; use too much and the coffee can become too bitter or overpowering.

 If you let it steep for too long, on the other hand, you might end up with a sulphuric brew that will taste both overly strong and bitter.
-Using the correct amount of coffee grounds per cup will ensure that you extract all those wonderful flavours without either overloading your taste buds or leaving you feeling disappointed.
+Using the correct amount of coffee grounds per cup will ensure that you extract all those wonderful flavors without either overloading your taste buds or leaving you feeling disappointed.

 Short Answer: How Much Coffee Grounds Per Cup?